Business Schools in Missouri

 We have data for 21 accredited colleges for master’s level business study in Missouri.
 MBA tuitions are quite low, with a couple of exceptions.
 The overall average cost is only $25,700, which includes the $107,000 cost at Washington University in St. Louis (currently a top 25 MBA program nationwide).
 Excluding that school, Saint Louis University ($55,400) and the University of Missouri Kansas City ($50,000), the average for the other 18 schools is just $18,300, and all are below $30,000.

 We have average admission GMAT scores for 12 of our schools.
 Most fall into the range of 449 to 572, making them fairly easy to enter.
 The University of Missouri Columbia is significantly higher at 648, and both WUSTL and Missouri Western State University higher still at 700.
 We have data on the percentage of full-time faculty with doctorate degrees for 11 schools.
-The University of Central Missouri has the lowest percentage (69%); the other 10 are all near or above 75%, with 8 over 80%.
-WUSTL has the highest figure at 94.6%.
+The University of Central Missouri has the lowest percentage (69%); the other 10 are nearly 75%, with 8 over 80%.
+WUSTL has the highest figure, at 94.6%.

 Southeast Missouri State University and the University of Missouri also offer online MBAs.

 Most online programs offer the same basic curriculum and courses as their offline equivalents.